 It’s a beautiful morning in Kyoto.
 The mob of humanity outside BitSummit, mostly men, doesn’t appear bothered that they will spend the day inside.
 There’s a giddy, almost childlike energy floating in the air.

-James Mielke looks surprising well, a living argument for man subsisting on raw positivity alone.
+James Mielke looks surprisingly well, a living argument for man subsisting on raw positivity alone.

 Nearly 200 developers, volunteers and reporters stream down a cement stairwell to the venue’s entrance below street level.
 Some game makers hang around the courtyard, catching up with old friends.
 A couple of marketing people — very clearly from the West — make a beeline for the tiny bar.